aurimas13/Machine-Learning-Goodness/README.md

   3. Code is written in NumPy, SciPy, and Pandas

 # PyTorch Presentation | Day 45
-+ Created PyTorch presentation taht can be accesse through [here](https://github.com/aurimas13/Machine-Learning-Goodness/blob/main/Presentations/Day_45_PyTorch_Presentation.pdf) as a pdf or as poweproint presentation while clicking [here](https://github.com/aurimas13/Machine-Learning-Goodness/blob/main/Presentations/Day_45_PyTorch_Presentation.pptx).
++ Created PyTorch presentation that can be accessed through [here](https://github.com/aurimas13/Machine-Learning-Goodness/blob/main/Presentations/Day_45_PyTorch_Presentation.pdf) as a pdf or as a poweproint presentation while clicking [here](https://github.com/aurimas13/Machine-Learning-Goodness/blob/main/Presentations/Day_45_PyTorch_Presentation.pptx).